Facts About the METRO Blue Line

 Opening: Service between the Warehouse District and Fort Snelling began June 26, 2004; full service to the airport and Mall of America began Dec.
 4, 2004.

-Ridership: Since opening in June 2004 through 2011, customers have boarded METRO Blue Line light-rail trains 69.8 million times.
-Ridership in 2011 totaled 10.4 million.
+Ridership: Since opening in June 2004 through 2012, customers have boarded METRO Blue Line light-rail trains 83.4 million times.
+Ridership in 2012 was 10.5 million and average weekday rides totaled more than 31,300.

 Financial results: See results by calendar year.